Soaring Eagle Academy

 No phone calls please.

-• Full Time position covering April to July 2024 Maternity Leave with typical on-site hours 8:00-3:00 Monday to Friday during weeks of student attendance, in relationship-based, trauma informed therapeutic day school.
-(On site hours may vary depending on necessary prep and paperwork both before and after school)
+• Salaried position with typical hours 8:00-3:00 Monday to Friday in relationship-based, trauma informed therapeutic day school.
+(On site hours may vary depending on necessary prep and paperwork both before and after school).

 • Employee Assistance Program.